 |12.
 Relative to what they were supposed to do, HOW would you rate this team member’s OVERALL work and contribution to this (project, conference, discussion, presentation)?||Well Somewhat Somewhat Well

 Below Below Above Above

 Peer assessment can positively affect accountability and responsibility within groups.
-However, there still may be individuals who do not participate in an online project.
+However, there still may be individuals who do not contribute to a project.
 Peer assessment cannot remedy the obstinate lurker.
 It is only a deterrent.
-But it can ensure that that the lurker is not rewarded by receiving the same grade as team members who actually produced the submitted work.
+But it can ensure that the lurker is not rewarded by receiving the same grade as team members who actually produce the work.

 Dealing with the Issue of Security

-One characteristic of online assessment that can be particularly unnerving when assessing online learners is the issue of security.
-Reasons for concern include reduced visibility of learners who are online rather than face-to-face and the fewer interactions that may result.
-This concern needs to be addressed both from the perspective of learners as well as from that of instructors and institutions.
+One characteristic of online assessment that can be particularly unnerving is the issue of security.
+Reasons for concern include reduced visibility of learners who are online rather than face-to-face and the fewer natural interactions.
+This concern needs to be addressed from the perspective of learners as well as from that of instructors and institutions.

-Learners are primarily concerned with the privacy of test answers and results being maintained, and the reliability of the assessment environment.
-To help address these concerns, an instructor needs to be scrupulous about following obvious security practices, such as guarding his or her password and only providing access to assessment information on a need to know basis.
-Another good practice is to have a back-up plan in the event the online environment fails at a critical point in the assessment.
-Some possibilities for an effective back-up plan might be the use of email or fax.
+Learners are primarily concerned with the privacy of test answers and results, and the reliability of the assessment environment.
+A good practice is to have a back-up plan in the event the online environment fails at a critical point in the assessment.
+Some possibilities for a back-up plan might be the use of email or text messages.
 Or the assessment might be able to be changed and rescheduled.

-Many online faculty now minimize their dependency on security by using the automated quizzing and grading features available in most CMS systems for important factual knowledge, and relying on the more substantive work products such as papers, presentations, blogs, and other creative work for assessment purposes.
+Many online faculty now minimize their dependency on security by using the automated quizzing and grading features available in most course management systems for important factual knowledge, and relying on the more substantive work products such as papers, presentations, blogs, and other creative work for significant assessment purposes.